 Sam is an experienced teacher trainer, English language teacher and examiner.
 She’s been teaching English language since 2000 and has lived and worked in countries such as Estonia, Spain and more recently Ireland where she returned to university as a mature student to complete a Master’s degree at the University of Limerick.
 Sam now lives in the UK and has been teaching online since March 2020.

 Sam enjoys travelling and growing plants and flowers from seed.
 She also loves Pilates and is an avid reader of historical and crime novels.

 Xana de Nagy

-Zorica Kovacevic is the Manager and DOS in IH Belgrade Language and Teacher Training Centre, Serbia.
-She holds a MA in ELT methodology and has long experience in teacher training, including working as the MCT& ACT on CELTA courses, IHC and DoS courses on OTTI.
+Zorica Kovacevic is the Manager and the DoS at the International Teacher Training & Syllabus Centre in Serbia.
+She holds an MA in ELT methodology and has long experience in teacher training, including working as the MCT& ACT on CELTA courses and different OTTI courses: IHC, Train the Trainer, Observation and Feedback, CAM and DoS courses.
 She also worked as an IHCYL local tutor.
-Her fields of interest are: learning as a process, learner autonomy, action research to improve learning and teaching, teacher development as well as curriculum and syllabus design.
-Zorica is the author of the quality inspection scheme for language schools.
-In her free time she enjoys long walks by the Danube, doing yoga and meditating.
-And - she loves cakes.
+Her fields of interest are learning as a process, learner autonomy, action research to improve learning and teaching, teacher development as well as curriculum and syllabus design.
+Zorica is the author of many ESP courses, such as English for Journalism, English for NGOs, English for visual artists and many more.

 She was also very active in introducing quality standards for Serbian language schools.